 One of the most common causes of a leaking shower base is building movement.
 Causing separation of the wall to floor junctions within the shower.
 Including deterioration of silicone seals and grout inside the shower.
 All contributing to water penetration under tiles.
 Over time, leading to damage to your waterproofing membrane.
 Once this has happened water can travel freely to the substrate of your home.

-Another cause for a shower base leaking, would be through the grout lines.
+Another cause for a leaking shower base, would be through the grout lines.
 Over time both through normal wear and tear and movement the grout within the tiles will crack and fall out.
-Likewise the silicone sealants within your shower will also deteriorate.
+Likewise, the silicone sealants within your shower will also deteriorate.
 Allowing water to get trapped underneath the tiles.

 As can be seen there are many causes of leaking showers.
 For this reason, we always recommend for assessments to done by experienced and licenced professionals.
 In this way you are assured the leak is found and the correct shower repair is done.

-Performing routine inspections for signs of shower leaks
+Performing routine inspections for signs of a leaking shower base

 Carrying out routine inspections of a shower on a regular basis.
 Not only allows for early identification of a shower leak.
 But will stop the need for costly shower repairs by reducing damage to the substrate.